How to read your solar bill

-What is the annual "True-Up" Statement?
+What is the annual True-Up statement?

 Will I receive payment for excess energy generated by my system?

-How do Time-of-Use rates affects surplus energy?
+How do Time-of-Use rates affect surplus energy?

 On a TOU rate schedule, your account may show a credit even when your system has not generated a net energy surplus.
 This is because the rate per kWh is higher during certain times of the day and/or certain times of the year.
 If your system generates more energy than your property consumes during these peak periods, the rates at which you are credited are higher than the rates you may be charged for consuming energy during non-peak periods.